Fluidification of entanglements by a DNA bending protein

 \section{Abstract}

-\textbf{In spite of the nanoscale insights into how nucleoid associated proteins (NAPs) interact with DNA \emph{in vitro}, their role in modulating the mesoscale viscoelasticity of entangled cellular environments is not understood.
-By combining microrheology and molecular dynamics simulation we find that IHF -- an abundant NAP -- lowers the viscosity of entangled $\lambda$DNA 20-fold at physiological stoichiometries.
-In turn, we expect that IHF may reduce the effective viscosity of the nucleoid $\sim$200-fold, suggesting a key role of DNA organisation \textit{in vivo} as a genomic fluidiser.}\\
+\textbf{In spite of the nanoscale and single-molecule insights into nucleoid associated proteins (NAPs), their role in modulating the mesoscale viscoelasticity of entangled DNA has been overlooked so far.
+By combining microrheology and molecular dynamics simulation we find that the abundant NAP ``Integration Host Factor'' (IHF) lowers the viscosity of entangled $\lambda$DNA 20-fold at physiological concentrations and stoichiometries.
+Our results suggest that IHF may play a previously unappreciated role in resolving DNA entanglements and in turn may be acting as a ``genomic fluidiser'' for bacterial genomes.} \\